Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 How do I prepare for an EEG?

 Your healthcare provider will talk to you about how to prepare for an EEG.
-He will tell you what medicines to take or not take on the day of your test.
+The provider will tell you which medicines to take or not take on the day of your test.
 Do not drink or eat foods with caffeine on the day of your test.
 Do not put oils or lotions on your scalp or hair for 24 hours before your test.
 This includes conditioner, hair spray, hair cream, or hair gel.
-Your healthcare provider may tell you to sleep less than usual the night before your test.
+Your provider may tell you to sleep less than usual the night before your test.

 What will happen during an EEG?

 - You will not feel pain during the test.
 Healthcare providers will ask you to lie still, and not talk during the test.
-A healthcare provider will put gel or cream on your scalp.
-He will place small discs in different places on your head.
+A provider will put gel or cream on your scalp.
+Small discs will be placed in different places on your head.
 The discs will be connected to wires and a monitor.
 The monitor will show healthcare providers your brain's electrical activity.

 - During the test you may be asked to change how fast you breathe.
 You may also be asked to look at pictures or a flashing light.
-The healthcare provider may make loud noises.
+You may also hear loud noises.

 - Bright lights or loud noises may cause you to have a seizure during the test.
 Healthcare providers may give you medicine to control or stop your seizure.
 They will also protect you from injury.